musaubrian/musaubrian.github.io/content/posts/unexpected-growth.md

 The adrenaline rush of problem-solving under pressure, the satisfaction of overcoming challenges, and even the momentary panic - it was all part of the growth process.

-In the end, every interview is a stepping stone.
-Whether you land the job or not, the real win is in the learning and the leveling up.
-Embrace the journey, because that's where the true growth happens.